 The Board's vision in developing the EAP created a great opportunity for the M2 Program.
 While the economy took a significant downturn due to the 2008 Great Recession, OCTA advanced projects years before revenue became available.
 Projects were accelerated, making them shelf-ready.
 This allowed OCTA to capture significant one-time external funding provided through State Proposition 1B and the American Recovery and Reinvestment Act.
-Using the revised forecasting methodology implemented in March 2016, the 2020 M2 sales tax revenue forecast is \$11.6 billion.
+Using the revised forecasting methodology implemented in March 2016, and applying it to the latest economic and revenue information, the 2021 M2 sales tax revenue forecast is \$13.2 billion.

 When it comes to the bidding environment, OCTA significantly benefited during the recession by capitalizing on a low-cost environment with early project development and acceleration.
 When the M2020 Plan was adopted in late 2012, staff reported that freeway construction bids were consistently coming in between ten to 20 percent below engineers' estimates.
-Since that time, construction bids have slowly risen to meet and in some cases exceed the engineers' estimates.
-However, the most recent bid for Project C, segment 3, on the I-5 between Alicia Parkway to El Toro Road on June 30, 2020 came in below the engineers estimate, indicating the possibility of a more predictable construction market.
+Since that time, engineers estimates have been updated to reflect the competitive market and as a result the construction bids are coming in closer to the estimates and some cases the bids have exceeded estimates.

-In the 2019 update of the Next 10 Plan, there was one bond issuance anticipated in 2023.
-This year's update maintains one bond issuance in 2023; however, the amount has increased from approximately \$300 million to \$575 million.
-This will allow for OCTA to maintain progress on near-term projects and readies additional projects for delivery.
+In the 2020 update of the Next 10 Plan, there was one bond issuance anticipated in 2023.
+This year's update maintains one bond issuance in 2023; however, the amount has decreased from approximately \$575 million to \$200 million.
 The update also continues to maintain prudent annual ending balances and an economic uncertainties allowance, which provides continued financial stability in the event of additional financial fluctuations.

 Pay-as-you-go project funding is identified in the M2 Ordinance as the preferred method of financing, while bond financing is an option that is within the purview of the Board.
+It takes many years to bring projects to fruition therefore it is prudent to maintain current project schedules to deliver M2 congestion relief benefits earlier.

-While the current cost of debt remains low and continues to be attractive, only one debt issuance is planned through 2041 to deliver the remaining program of projects promised to the voters.
-Current 20-year bond rates have declined to 1.17 percent.
-Although short-term rates have fallen as well, long-term rates remain near all-time lows of 1.08 percent, thus maintaining a relatively "flat" yield curve, allowing OCTA to take advantage of attractive mid- and long-term rates if and when needed.
+Although the current cost of debt remains low making use of financing more attractive, only one debt issuance is planned through 2041 to deliver the remaining program of projects promised to the voters.
+Current 20-year bond rates have slightly increased from last year from 1.17 percent to 1.29 percent.
+Although short-term rates have fallen as well, long-term rates remain near all-time lows of 1.15 percent, thus maintaining a relatively "flat" yield curve, allowing OCTA to take advantage of attractive mid- and long-term rates if and when needed.
 See the graph below showing historical issuance rates of 20-year bonds.